akanshmurthy/chess/README.md

 Use UP, DOWN, LEFT, and RIGHT on the keyboard to move the cursor, and press SPACE to select a piece.
 Move to appropriate place on board to and press SPACE again to perform the move.
 Players should alternate turns.

+##Upcoming features
+- an AI to play against (using a min max algorithm)
+- more advanced move handling (castling, en passant, etc.)